shtejv/ARDrone-Control-.NET/Readme.txt

 !!!
 IMPORTANT INFO for Windows XP users !!!

-Please uncomment the line
+Please comment the line

-"#define USE_WINDOWS_CONDITION_VARIABLES"
+"define USE_WINDOWS_CONDITION_VARIABLES"

 in vp_os_signal_dep.h.
 Otherwise, you will get a DLLNotFoundException when pressing the startup button.